 Backgrounder on Protection and Security of Radiation Sources

-The security of radioactive materials, or "sources," is a top priority for the Nuclear Regulatory Commission to prevent their use by terrorists.
-The NRC and its Agreement States1 have imposed a multi-layered, comprehensive security program to protect these materials.
-These measures have been effective, keeping incidents involving radioactive materials to a minimum and their potential consequences low.
-Most lost or stolen radiation sources are quickly recovered, resulting in little or no radiation exposure or contamination.
-The NRC continues to work with domestic and international organizations on a variety of initiatives to make risk-significant radiation sources2 even more secure and less vulnerable to terrorists.
-The United States is the first country in the world to require such enhanced security measures for radioactive materials, and NRC continues to lead the way in the security of sources as the preeminent nuclear regulatory agency in the world.
+Keeping radioactive materials out of the hands of terrorists is a top priority for the Nuclear Regulatory Commission.
+The NRC and its Agreement States1 have in place a multi-layered, comprehensive security program to protect these sources.
+This program has been effective, keeping incidents to a minimum and their consequences low.
+Most lost or stolen sources are quickly found, with little or no radiation exposure or contamination.
+The NRC continues to work at home and abroad to make risk-significant radiation sources2 even more secure.
+The United States was the first country to require enhanced security measures for radioactive sources, and NRC continues to lead the world in source security.

-A radiation “source” is a piece of radioactive material produced in a nuclear reactor and consisting of an isotope such as cobalt-60, iodine-131, cesium-137 or americium-141.
+A "source" is a piece of radioactive material produced in a nuclear reactor.
+Sources are isotopes such as cobalt-60, iodine-131, cesium-137 or americium-141.
 The radiation they emit is useful in a variety of ways in industry, medicine and research.
 For example: